Adheesh2/Ml-Movie-Recomendation/README.md

-# Ml-Movie-Recomendation
+# Ml-Movie-Recomendation With a Web View
-A Movie Recomendation System using Content Based Filtering
+A Movie Recomendation System using Content Based Filtering and a Streamlit based ui to see the recomendation System in Action